-To be honest, an excess charge sounds a little scary, doesn’t it?
-It is somewhat of a looming term when you hear about MediGap Plan N. Luckily, it really isn’t as scary- or common- as it sounds!
+An excess charge sounds a little scary, doesn’t it?
+It is somewhat of a looming term when you hear about Medigap Plan N. Fortunately, it really isn’t as scary — or common — as it sounds!

 If your doctor is a non-participating provider and does not accept Medicare Assignment, it means that he/she does not accept Medicare’s payment as payment in full.
-This means that on-top of what Medicare is paying your doctor for a visit or service, you may be charged by your doctor’s office for up to 15% of the Medicare-approved cost.
-This 15% that you are being billed is referred to as an excess charge.
+On top of what Medicare is paying your doctor for a visit or service, you may be charged by your doctor’s office for up to 15% of the Medicare-approved cost.
+The 15% that you are being billed is referred to as an excess charge.

-There are even a few states the prohibit providers from billing an excess charge!
-If you live in one of these 8 states, you don’t ever have to worry about seeing an excess charge, unless you visit a provider across another state’s lines-
+There are even a few states that prohibit providers from billing an excess charge!
+If you live in one of these eight states, you don’t ever have to worry about seeing an excess charge unless you visit a provider across another state’s lines:

 - New York